Inspiring Students to Identify Their Strengths

 — Tony Thurmond, California Superintendent of Public Instruction

-Jason Torres-Rangel, United Teachers Los Angeles, is a high school AP English teacher at Theodore Roosevelt High School in the LA Unified School District.
+ANDREW “DREW” LEWIS, a member of United Teachers Los Angeles/NEA, is a high school music teacher at Ramon C. Cortines School of Visual and Performing Arts in the Los Angeles Unified School District.